-Inaccurate media reports claimed Cane Toads were introduced to East Timor by the Australian Army.
+In 2008, inaccurate media reports claimed that Cane Toads had been introduced to East Timor by the Australian Army.

 You can’t believe everything you see in the public media!